 Violence against women and girls (VAWG)

-The government is finalising its strategy on how it plans to halve violence against women and girls (VAWG) in the next decade.
-We are calling for policy change and resources for the family justice system to help meet this aim.
+The government has set out its strategy on how it plans to halve violence against women and girls (VAWG) in the next decade.
+We have and will continue to call for policy change and resources for the family justice system to help meet this aim.
 The family courts are ideally placed to tackle VAWG work – but they will need effective and sustained investment.

 Why family courts are key